Sheilacoding/essentials/content/pages/about/index.md

 date: 2018-12-06T09:29:16+10:00
 layout: 'about'
 heroHeading: 'About Us'
-heroSubHeading: "Established in 2023, we're a team of Optometrist that puts your Eye Care first."
+heroSubHeading: "Established in 2023, we're a team of Laboratory Technicians that puts your laboratory services  first."
-heroBackground: 'images/banner/banner4.jpg'
+heroBackground: 'images/banner/nbiotek2.jpg'
 ---

 <div>